-In early spring roads in our area that are going east-west will have an already snow free side and a snow-covered roadside.
+In early spring roads in our area that are going east-west will have an already snow-free side and a snow-covered roadside.
 What is obvious on a steep hill is just as true on a slight slope in your garden, even if it is not as visible.

-Grow hedgerows with edible berries and pretty flowers that host beneficial insects and birds in your garden to get even more benefit from them.
+Grow hedgerows with nitrogen-fixing plants, or edible berries and pretty flowers that host beneficial insects and birds in your garden to get even more benefit from them.

 I still remember a very frustrated coworker who tried to grow tomatoes in an open field and was not able to harvest any ripe ones.
 She also had a south-facing deck at her country home.
 Following the advice that her deck would be too hot, she did not plant anything there.
 Sadly, she could have had the best tomatoes in the area, if she only observed the microclimate she already had.
 Things in a cold climate are different.